SingularisArt/Singularis/README.md

 - Cursor shape toggles on entering Vim.
 - Italics in the terminal.
 - Bundles a (not-excessive) number of useful Vim plug-ins.
-- Conservative Vim configuration (very few overrides of core functionality;
+- Conservative Vim configuration (overrides of core functionality;
-  most changes are unobtrusive enhancements; some additional functionality exposed via <Leader> and <LocalLeader> mappings.
+  most changes are unobtrusive enhancements; some functionality exposed via
+  <Leader> and <LocalLeader> mappings.
-- Relatively restrained Zsh config, Bash-like but with a few Zsh perks, such as right-side prompt, auto-cd hooks, command elapsed time printing, own custom-made plugin manager, and such.
+- Restrained Zsh config, Bash-like but with some Zsh perks, such as right-side prompt, auto-cd hooks, command elapsed time printing, own custom-made plugin manager, and such.